Arnott's Group: History

 In June 2023, Arnott's opened a new factory in Avondale, New Zealand.
 It marked the company's return to manufacturing in the country after a 25-year absence.
-In August 2023, Arnott's opened a 43,000sqm automated distribution centre at its Huntingwood site.
+In August 2023, Arnott's opened a 43,000 m2 automated distribution centre at its Huntingwood site in Sydney.

+Today

+As of January 2026, the Arnott's Group is headquartered in Sydney.
+Its brands include Campbell's, V8, Messy Monkeys, Freedom Cereals and 180Degrees.
+The company has more than 4,000 employees across the Asia Pacific region, including in its manufacturing operations in Australia, New Zealand, Malaysia, and Indonesia.

+Arnott's produces a wide range of foods, and is particularly known for its biscuits and snack foods.
+They are the largest producer of biscuits in Australia.

 Logo

 The original Arnott's logo depicted a multi-coloured parrot sitting atop a T-shaped perch, eating a cracker biscuit.
+It is based on a Mexican parrot, or macaw, given to William Arnott by the captain of a fleet of coal ships when he returned to Newcastle from Scotland in the 1870s.
+The logo was drawn by Arnott’s daughter-in-law, and registered as a logo in 1888.

 During a radio interview on ABC, William Arnott's great-great-great-grandson stated that the logo represents the proverb "Honesty is the best policy" where the phrase was constructed from "On his T, is the best pol' (polly) I see".

+In 2020 Arnott’s announced a new corporate logo, incorporating a modern, streamlined version of the parrot.
+Australian consumers were shocked at the change, but the original logo was retained on the Australian biscuits.